riekusr/node-red-contrib-salesforce/README.md

 ## Credits

-The package is developed and maintained by [Alpine Code](https://www.alpine-code.com/).
+The package is originally  developed and maintained by [Alpine Code](https://www.alpine-code.com/).